Leopold Elementary PFO

 Below you will find some of the stations we put on at the event, plus a few with instructions that you can do at home - most of them can be done with basic household items you may already have laying around.
 You can also get your kids excited about the next STEM Night with these coloring pages.

 Help out with STEM Night - community events like these are only possible with the help of volunteers from our Leopold Community!
 Volunteers will help families work through a station - all materials and instructions are provided, so you are just there to add a helping hand when needed.
+If you would like to be involved in the committee for STEM Night please email [email protected]

 Have feedback you'd like to give on past STEM Nights or suggestions for future STEM Nights?
 Fill out this form.